 Museum of Royal Worcester

 Porcelain is a complex substance that requires skill, practice and an intimate making process.
-Laura White’s newly commissioned piece will explore this physicality, through a collection of porcelain objects that occupy and explore their own materiality – exposing the elemental material behaviour of this extraordinary ‘white matter’.
-Meanwhile, Emily Speed will be responding to the museum’s globally important collections to create a performance artwork, Hollowware, drawing in the connections to the waterways that supplied materials and distribution networks for the Museum of Royal Worcester factory.
+Laura White’s newly commissioned piece ‘White Mud’ explores this physicality, through a collection of porcelain objects that occupy and explore their own materiality – exposing the elemental material behaviour of this extraordinary ‘white matter’.
+Meanwhile, Emily Speed will be responding to the Museum’s globally important collections to create a performance artwork, Hollowware, drawing in the connections to the waterways that supplied materials and distribution networks for the Museum of Royal Worcester factory.
 Speed’s work is being produced for The Ring, a Canal & River Trust ‘Arts on the Waterways’ project in 2018.

-The exhibition will unfold throughout the museum, introducing contemporary work into the displays where the newly renovated Museum’s collection is presented, as well as in the special exhibitions room.
+The exhibition also unfolds throughout the Museum, introducing contemporary work into the displays where the newly renovated Museum’s collection is presented to create a conversation between the new and historic objects.